Complete Health Indicator Report of Maternal Mortality

 DenominatorTotal number of live births per year

-Data Interpretation IssuesThe World Health Organization defines maternal death as the death of a woman while pregnant or within 42 days of termination of pregnancy, from a pregnancy-related cause.
-The CDC Perinatal Mortality Surveillance System and the state of Utah include pregnancy-related deaths during pregnancy and up to 365 days after the end of a pregnancy.
-Care should be taken to clarify whether data are based on a 42 day or 365 day time period, and whether data refer to pregnancy-related deaths or pregnancy-associated deaths.
+Data Interpretation IssuesThe CDC Perinatal Mortality Surveillance System and the data presented here include pregnancy-related deaths during pregnancy and up to 365 days after the end of a pregnancy.
+The World Health Organization and Healthy People 2030 define maternal death as the death of a woman while pregnant or within 42 days of the end of a pregnancy, from a pregnancy-related cause.
+Care should be taken to clarify whether data are based on a 42 day or 365 day time period and whether data refer to pregnancy-related deaths or pregnancy-associated deaths.

 Healthy People Objective MICH-5:Reduce the rate of maternal mortality